Rights and Representation

 Adopted by the Yale Divinity School faculty, May 4, 2010, and revised March 5, 2019.

 The Association of Theological Schools (ATS) Grievance Policy

 The Commission on Accrediting of the Association of Theological Schools (ATS) maintains accreditation standards for its member institutions.
 Yale Divinity School (YDS) is a member institution of ATS.
-Student complaints regarding violations of ATS accreditation standards in YDS should be directed to the senior associate dean of academic affairs in YDS.
-The senior associate dean of academic affairs maintains a record of formal student complaints for review by the ATS Board of Directors.
-The ATS accreditation standards may be found at www.ats.edu/accrediting/standards-and-notations.
+Student complaints regarding violations of ATS accreditation standards in YDS should be directed to the associate dean of academic affairs, who maintains a record of formal student complaints for review by the ATS Board of Directors.
+The ATS accreditation standards may be found at https://www.ats.edu/accrediting/standards.